Drivers of Top-line Revenue Growth

 "Top-line revenue growth is the key driver of long-term company performance" Corporate Executive Board.

-If you agree with that statement (and for a large percentage of you we'll assume that's a safe bet) then you're constantly (or should be) focused on which revenue drivers, initiatives and/or actions can be taken in order to fuel that growth for future quarters and years.
+If you agree with the statement above (and for most of you we'll assume that's a safe bet) then you're constantly (or should be) focused on which revenue drivers, initiatives, and/or actions can be optimized in order to fuel and sustain growth for future quarters and years.

 The assertion is that the most important and ultimate strategy (as measured by long-term top-line performance) for a company will be their organizational capacity to deliver expected and sustainable top-line results and/or close any existing or future revenue gaps that may exist both short and long term.
 As such this becomes the essence of an organization's strategy.